Teaching Fellow in International Political Economy.

 I will be available 10am-7pm weekdays.

 Dr John Morris is Teaching Fellow in International Political Economy.
-He is a political economist with research and teaching interests in central banking, international finance and the governance of financial stability and climate change.
+He is a political economist and economic geographer with research and teaching interests in central banking, international finance and the governance of financial stability and climate change.

 John is Module Director for PO133 Foundations of Political Economy and PO230 States and Markets: An Introduction to International Political Economy.
 John also teaches on EC304 The Making of Economic Policy.
 John is an Associate Fellow of the Higher Education Academy and has previously taught International Political Economy and Economic Geography at Durham University and University College London.